php-ru/symfony-docs-ru/components/console/helpers/table.rst

     | 80-902734-1-6 | And Then There Were None | Agatha Christie  |
     +---------------+--------- Page 1/2 -------+------------------+

-By default the width of the columns is calculated automatically based on their contents.
+By default, the width of the columns is calculated automatically based on their contents.
 Use the :method:`Symfony\\Component\\Console\\Helper\\Table::setColumnWidths` method to set the column widths explicitly::